BOLDER – standard with Self-Bailing Floor — the Only Way to Go

 The floor fabric is almost identical to the hull fabric used on our kayaks — an 840 denier urethane coated nylon.
 Tough and very abrasion resistant.
 This fabric has been well-proven on our kayaks, and tested in white water rivers and the beaches of the West Coast.
 The same weight floor fabric is used on both the LW (light weight) and HW (heavy weight) models.

-Our river boat is a little longer.
+Our river rafts are a little longer than some other rafts being made.
 This is very important.
 In the old packrafts, you sit at the very stern of the boat.
 Bad trim.
 Packrafters learn to lean as far forward as possible to avoid backflips.
 But this is an unnecessary struggle.
-By making the boat just a little bit longer, you move your centre of balance forward.
+By making the boat a little longer, you move your centre of balance forward.
 The improvement in performance is dramatic.
 When you enter a hole, all of your energy can be devoted to going forward.
 Forget about back flips.

 Our boat has been given some shape at the water line: pointed ends.
 Kayaks and canoes have pointed ends because it works.
 Better steering.
 Easier to avoid those rocks up ahead and hit that hole.